 North Carolina Federal Criminal Defense

 Oberheiden, P.C.’s federal criminal defense lawyers have a long and established track record in investigations, grand jury proceedings, and trials.
-If you are facing allegations of a federal crime in North Carolina, call 888-680-1745 to put centuries of legal experience on your side.
+If you are facing allegations of a federal crime in Greensboro, Durham, or elsewhere in North Carolina, call 888-680-1745 to put centuries of legal experience on your side.

 Whether you have just been contacted by federal authorities or you have been indicted and are awaiting trial in federal district court, facing criminal allegations is a serious matter that requires prompt attention, strategic intervention, and focused defense.
 Most federal crimes carry the potential for substantial fines and years (if not decades) of imprisonment, and any delays in implementing a strategic defense can increase your chances of facing a conviction at trial.